Introduction to Transformers: an NLP Perspective: Efficient Models

 \subsection{Recurrent and Memory Models}

-For sequence generation problems, Transformer can also be thought of as a memory system.
-Consider again the general setting, in which we are given the states of previous $i-1$ positions, and we wish to predict the next state.
-In self-attention, this is done by using the query at position $i$ (i.e., $\mathbf{q}_{i}$) to access the key-value pairs of the previous positions (i.e., $\{(\mathbf{k}_{1},\mathbf{v}_{1}),...,(\mathbf{k}_{i-1},\mathbf{v}_{i-1})\}$).
-Then, we move to position $i+1$, and add $(\mathbf{k}_{i},\mathbf{v}_{i})$ to the collection of key-value pairs.
-This procedure can be interpreted in terms of memory mechanisms.
-The Transformer model maintains a memory that retains the information of the past.
-When moving along the sequence, we repeat the same operation, each time generating some output by reading the memory, and then updating the memory so that new information could be stored in some way.
-This is illustrated in Figure \ref{fig:transformer-as-memory}.
+For sequence generation problems, Transformers can also be thought of as memory systems.
+Consider again the general autoregressive setting, in which we are given the states of the previous $i-1$ positions and wish to predict the next state.
+In self-attention, this is achieved by using the query at position $i$ (i.e., $\mathbf{q}_{i}$) to access the key-value pairs of the previous positions (i.e., $\{(\mathbf{k}_{1},\mathbf{v}_{1}),\cdots,(\mathbf{k}_{i-1},\mathbf{v}_{i-1})\}$).
+Then, we move to position $i+1$ and append $(\mathbf{k}_{i},\mathbf{v}_{i})$ to the collection of key-value pairs.
+This procedure can be intuitively interpreted using memory mechanisms.
+A Transformer model maintains a memory bank that retains past information.
+As the model processes the sequence, it repeats the same operation: generating outputs by reading from the memory, and then updating the memory to incorporate new information.
+This is illustrated in Figure~\ref{fig:transformer-as-memory}.